MelanieLinares/portfolio-new/site/content/post/new-manage-current-and-new-i-i-m-s-participants-with-a-new-portal-for-less-paperwork.md

           ## Why the new portal?

-          The reason for the new portal was to reduce manual data entry, as well as a way to integrate desired features to aid in managing existing, stale, and new participants and vendors
+          The reason for the new portal was to reduce manual data entry.
+The system would integrate with the IIMS data APIs to aid in creating desired features to aid in managing existing, stale, and new participants and vendors of the IIMS monitoring devices.

+          <﻿div class="featured-text">I</div>IMS monitoring devices require a driver to conduct breathalyzer tests in order to start a vehicle.

-          **The new portal would be needed to:**
+          **The new portal would:**
       - type: cards
         process: false
         blurbcards: